anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

 # COMP2042_CW_hcyam5
-REMINDER: fter no games aved, find a way to go back to restarting the game code so that the paddle doesnt go wierd
 REMINDER: Main.java line 157 -> change last level to 10 afterwards
 Game Instructions:
 - choco block gives +3 score